 Your tax rate depends on annual income and tax bracket.
 It’s important to consider gambling winnings when preparing your taxes because those winnings, when added to your annual income, could move you into a higher tax bracket.

 Marginal tax rate is the bracket your income falls into.
 The effective tax rate is the actual percentage you pay after taking the standard deduction and other possible deductions.
 The state tax rate in Virginia ranges from 2% to 5.75%, which is the rate your gambling winnings are taxed.

-All gambling winnings, whether placed online or in person at casinos, are considered taxable.
+All gambling winnings, whether placed online or in person, are considered taxable.
 That includes winnings from sports betting, slot machines, pari-mutuel wagering, poker and the Virginia Lottery.
 Even if the winnings were added to your online account balance and never withdrawn, it’s taxable income.

 If your winnings exceed a certain threshold, federal and state taxes may be automatically withheld.
 In those instances, a W-2G form will be mailed to you and the IRS by the sports betting operator where you enjoyed that gambling win.

 Even if no tax was withheld and you did not receive a W-2G form, it is still your responsibility to report all gambling income on your federal and state tax returns, according to the IRS.